pablodecm/paper-inferno/paper/paper.md

 In this case, the ultimate aim is to extract information about Nature from the large amounts of high-dimensional data are acquired by complex detectors setup around the collision points.
-Accurate data modeling is only available via stochastic simulation of the underlying physical processes, particle interactions and detector readout so $p(\boldsymbol{x}| \boldsymbol{\theta})$ cannot be analytically computed.
+Accurate data modelling is only available via stochastic simulation of the underlying physical processes, particle interactions and detector readout so $p(\boldsymbol{x}| \boldsymbol{\theta})$ cannot be analytically computed.